-Designed to prepare students with an understanding of the critical issues facing the industry, the aviation sciences Ph.D. program incorporates a combination of theory and practice related to aviation human factors, aviation safety and airport management and development.
-As interactions between humans and aircraft technology become more complex, students working for an aviation sciences degree research, analyze and explore solutions in this important relationship.
+Designed to prepare students with an understanding of the critical issues facing the industry, the aviation sciences PhD program incorporates a combination of theory and practice related to aviation human factors, aviation safety, and airport management and development.
+As interactions between humans and aircraft technology become more complex, students working for an aviation sciences degree research, analyze, and explore solutions in this important relationship.

-Studying for a Ph.D. in aviation sciences at Florida Tech positions students as part of an elite class in the first doctoral aviation sciences degree program in the country.
+Studying for a PhD in aviation sciences at Florida Tech positions students as part of an elite class in the first doctoral aviation sciences degree program in the country.
 With more than 45 years of experience as one of the leading university-based aviation safety programs in the nation, the doctoral program curriculum combines theory and practice, giving students a chance to delve into the subject and apply their findings to aviation industry problems.

-Aviation sciences degree professors at Florida Tech have written and co-authored textbooks, journal articles and hundreds of citations on aviation safety and related topics.
-Not only do some professors have many hours of experience as commercial, private and military pilots, they are also industry experts in other facets of aviation such as aviation law, human factors or airport development.
+Aviation sciences degree professors at Florida Tech have written and co-authored textbooks, journal articles, and hundreds of citations on aviation safety and related topics.
+Not only do some professors have many hours of experience as commercial, private, and military pilots, they are also industry experts in other facets of aviation such as aviation law, human factors, or airport development.
 This is just one way in which Florida Tech’s aviation sciences degree is unlike any other program in the country.

 Florida Tech is a member of an elite team of universities chosen by the Federal Aviation Administration (FAA) to join a new Center of Excellence for General Aviation, alongside the existing Center of Excellence for Commercial Space Transportation.
 These centers enable Florida Tech to receive research funding to explore various aviation-related topics.

 The doctoral level aviation sciences degree is designed to meet the inherent challenges of aviation and to advance the frontiers of aviation knowledge, this unique program provides for areas of specialization that include:

 Through research the aviation sciences degree experience for students at Florida Tech goes beyond classroom learning to real-world application.

 Aviation sciences careers are among the most challenging and exciting careers available.
-As more people and cargo take to the skies every year, the aviation industry must expand, increase efficiencies and solve challenges.
+As more people and cargo take to the skies every year, the aviation industry must expand, increase efficiencies, and solve challenges.

-As graduates of the only doctoral level aviation sciences degree program in the country, Florida Tech students are in a class by themselves, ready to work alongside seasoned professionals tackling new and emerging issues in the private sector, commercial airlines or the military.
+Doctoral student graduates with an aviation sciences degree work as consultants and industry experts researching and analyzing issues that affect the performance and safety of aviation.
+As graduates of the only doctoral level aviation sciences degree program in the country, Florida Tech students are in a class by themselves, ready to work alongside seasoned professionals tackling new and emerging issues in the private sector, commercial airlines, or the military.